 Dr Schmidli, who is an endocrinologist at the ANU Medical School, is a classical pianist in his spare time.

-“I do about half a dozen concerts a year,” he tells me.
+“I do about a dozen public concerts a year,” he tells me.

-While some concerts are held here in his home, others are at his piano club, for charities or at the Wesley Music Centre.
+While some concerts are held here in his home, others are with his piano club, or for charities or at the Wesley Music Centre.

 “My opportunities to perform were curtailed when the lockdown laws were introduced,” he says.